justinleetyler/justinleetyler.github.io/catalog.md

 > Ciridae: the highest order of the Amyr. -p.
 289 -f
 > You might be a see-er eventually, but not yet.
 Now you are a look-er.
 YOu'll be a true E'lir at some point.
 If you learn to relax...
 Too much looking can get in the way of seeing... -Puppet -p.
 299 -q

 Rowe, Sara. -- Write it out : how journaling can drastically improve your physical, emotional, and mental health. -- Computer data. -- on 1 external hard drive. -- Title from resource. -- File name: (3205.pdf). -- DBID 3205. -- IN Vibrant life. -- Vol. 28, no. 2 (Mar.-Apr.
-2012).
-1. 808.06692.
+2012) -- DDC 808.06692.

 Rox, Mikey. -- Cooking for beginners. -- Computer data. -- [S.n.], 2012. -- on 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- File name: 3269.pdf. -- DDC 614.